SUSE/azure-resource-manager-sap-solution-templates/README.md

 Azure CLI 2 does not prompt for missing/mandatory parameters so you have to specify all your parameters when you invoke the command to start the deployment.
 You can provide all the parameters inline on the command line or using a parameters file (azuredeploy.parameter.json).
 You can't use a combination of these.
 As we already prepared parameter files for all scenarios, we use them here.

-So, before proceeding, please update the azuredeploy.parameters.json file to include/change your values for all parameters whithin the file.
+So, before proceeding, please update the _azuredeploy.parameters.json_ file to include/change your values for the needed parameters.

 All Azure deployments are within a _resource group_, therefore we need to create one or use a existing.

-The example below will create a new one (RGFirstTest)
+The example below will create a new resource group (RGFirstTest)

     # Create a resource group